-Chief John Hawkins addressing a large audience of community members
+Chief John Hawkins addressed a large audience of community members.

 The community meeting with various local fire officials addressed a number of issues including the Gold Spotted Oak Borer and other fire-related issues.

-One of the major concerns brought up by the audience members is the fact that there is no fire abatement enforcement on vacant parcels which are scattered througout the community.
+One of the major concerns brought up by the audience members is that there is no fire abatement enforcement on vacant parcels which are scattered throughout the community.
 These unabated properties threatened their neighbors’ homes.
 The county ordinance which requires abatement of these properties is enforced off the hill, but not here.

 As a result of the meeting, a committee of fire agency and other representatives started meeting to address this important issue.